mighty-gerbils/gerbil-persist/persist.md

     database queues (expensive to emulate if not builtin) to commit events that some background daemon will dequeue and act upon in a follow-up transactions.
-But then you need to encode the entire context of the follow-up in each event, which is tantamous to manually implementing an ad-hoc version of process persistence, just for that follow-up.
+But then you need to encode the entire context of the follow-up in each event, which is tantamount to manually implementing an ad-hoc version of process persistence, just for that follow-up.
   - Manual implementation of process persistence is not only tedious, but itself not modular, unless all modules are required to manually